 - A financial member of VSAI for a minimum of 6 months prior to applying.

-- Earned a minimum of USD $400 000 in no more than 5 out of the past 8 years prior to applying, or the equivalent earnings attributed to your country.
+Earned a minimum of USD $400,000 in no more than 5 out of the past 8 years prior to applying, or the equivalent earnings attributed to your country.

 - Attended at least 2 VSAI events in the years for which you claim the income

 - Given a minimum number of 5 presentations per year